Mixed Breed Dogs

 About the Border Sheepdog

-The Border Sheepdog is a large mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Better suited to homes with space, the Border Sheepdog is manageable for most owners.
+The Border Sheepdog is a cross between the Border Collie and Shetland Sheepdog.
+The Border Sheepdog is a medium mixed breed dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, better suited to homes with outdoor space, the Border Sheepdog is manageable for most owners.
 Typically standing 16 to 22 inches and weighing 25 to 45 pounds, this breed has a life expectancy of 12 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Border Sheepdog brings a distinct combination of traits that sets it apart.
 The Border Sheepdog is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Border Sheepdog loves being close to its people and forms strong bonds with every member of the household.